mmacknight/cfb-pick6-2020/README.md

 ## Description

-CFB PICK6 is a college football fantasy app that allows users to create leagues and invite their friends to join.
-The app includes a six round snake draft in which the users take turns selecting FBS college football teams.
-The league members will then follow the league standings to see who's six team squad will accumulate the most wins over the course of the season.
+College Football PICK6 (aka CFB PICK6) is a college football fantasy game that was launched in 2019.
+The game provides a fun and engaging way for college football fans to compete with their friends and showcase their knowledge of the sport.
+The game starts with a six round snake draft in which users take turns selecting FBS college football teams.
+League members then follow the league standings to see whose six-team squad will accumulate the most wins over the course of the season.

 ## Installation